 - Certain Waimea Canyon hikes require permits.
 Check with the ranger station for maps and permits.

-- If the Kalalua viewpoint is cloudy when you arrive, just wait.
-The clouds pass quickly here and you won’t want to miss the view.
+- If the Kalalau viewpoint is cloudy when you arrive, just wait.
+The clouds pass quickly here, and you won’t want to miss the view.

 The Best Stops For A Waimea Canyon Drive

 Driving through Waimea Canyon State Park is beautiful.
 It is very easy to get carried away and stop at every turn and pull off along the Kauai canyon drive.
 Unfortunately, unless you have a day or two to experience the best stops in Waimea Canyon, you’ll need to skip a few, even if it hurts a little inside.
 So to help you out, here is my list of must-see stops on a Waimea Canyon drive.